aws-samples/amazon-documentdb-samples/samples/docdb-docker-quarkus-panache/README.md

-# Steps to build a docker image using Quarkus framework and Panache ORM library to connect to Amazon DocumentDB
+# Steps to build a Docker image using Quarkus framework and Panache ORM library to connect to Amazon DocumentDB

 ## Introduction